Tech-Educators/sept-2023-bootcamp/301/class-01/README.md

 In this class we will be covering some new topics and reviewing concepts you should already be familiar with.

-We will spend some time reviewing the concepts from the prework.
-We will also discuss several new topics: Vite and component-based architecture.
+We will discuss several new topics: Vite and component-based architecture.

 ## Class Outline